MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

     - **Dialog Type**: Select the type of dialog; for help with this, see *Dialog types* farther above on this page.
 4. Click **Save**.
 5. Build out the dialog as per your requirements.

+### Import a dialog

+You can import one or more dialogs from one bot to another.
+This can be advantageous when you have a well-defined dialog in one bot that you want to quickly and easily reuse in a different bot.
+Note the following:

+* You can import dialogs from only one bot at a time.
+* You can import a maximum of 10 dialogs at a time.
+* You can import dialogs of all types except Fallback and Disambiguation.
+* You can import dialogs from the bots to which you have access in your organization.
+For example, you can’t import dialogs from a private bot that was created by another bot developer.
+* The following is imported:
+    * All selected dialogs and the interactions therein.
+    * All integrations referenced in the selected dialogs.
+* During the import:
+    * The order of the interactions is maintained.
+    * The “next action” for each interaction is maintained whenever possible.
+If you don’t import a dialog that is referenced, the “next action” is cleared.
+After the import you are shown an error message, so you can import the associated dialog and/or update the next action as appropriate.
+    * The assignments (IDs) of domains, intents, and entities are maintained.
+* If you import a dialog that uses a knowledge base integration, and that knowledge base is private to another, …???

+**To import a dialog from one bot to another**

+1. Open the destination bot.
+2. Click **Add Dialog** in the lower-left corner.
+3. In the Add Dialog dialog box, select the **From Existing Bots** tab.
+4. Browse and/or search to find and select the dialogs to import.
+You can search by…
+5. Click **Add**.

+    The selected dialogs are imported.
+At this point, you might need to do the following:

+    * If you received any errors, this is because you imported a dialog that referenced another dialog that you didn’t import.
+In this case, the “next action” in the relevant interaction in the imported dialog is cleared.
+To resolve this, import the associated dialog and/or update the next action as appropriate.
+    * You might want to rename the imported dialogs and interactions.
+They are given standard names based on the destination bot name and element name.

 ### Close the dialog